vams-skn/equirights/README.md

 - **Backend & Hosting:** Firebase + Vercel
 - **Data Visualization:** D3.js, Chart.js

-## Contributing

-Contributions that align with EquiRight's mission of rights advocacy and inclusivity are welcome!
-Whether you're a developer, designer, translator, or activist—I appreciate your support!

-1. Fork this repo
-2. Create your branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes
-4. Push and open a PR

 ## Inspiration

-EquiRights was created for the [GNEC Hackathon](https://gnec-hackathon-2025-spring.devpost.com/), with the themes of United Nations' Sustainability Development Goals.
+EquiRights was created for the [GNEC Hackathon](https://gnec-hackathon-2025-spring.devpost.com/), with the themes of United Nations' Sustainable Development Goals.
 Specifically, [SDG 5](https://sdgs.un.org/goals/goal5) - Gender Equality and [SDG 10](https://sdgs.un.org/goals/goal10) - Reduced Inequalities.

 Driven by the belief that *knowing your rights is the first step toward exercising them*, I built EquiRights as a platform to assist individuals and activists in understanding the rights of marginalised communities across the globe.